otrv4/otrv4/otrv4.md

 To validate a Prekey Profile, you must (in this order):

+1. Verify that the Prekey Profile owner's instance tag is equal to the Sender Instance tag of the person that sent the DAKE message in which the Prekey Profile is received.
 1. Verify that the Prekey Profile has not expired.
 1. Verify that the Prekey Profile owner's instance tag is equal to the Sender Instance tag of the person that sent the DAKE message in which the Client